Pipes. Storage. Microbes. Runoff. Stream protection. Treatment. Erosion. There’s a lot more to Water Engineering Technology than you think.

 - International students will pay International tuition fees

-This Program is a unique blend of traditional chemical and civil engineering technology combined with innovative water-focused environmental studies.
-The goals of the program are to educate, train and equip students so they are able to play a leading role in the water industry - both in Canada and internationally - to monitor, assess and protect both public health and water in the environment.
+This program is a unique blend of traditional chemical and civil engineering technology combined with innovative water-focused environmental studies.
+The goals of the program are to educate, train and equip students to work in the water industry where they are able to monitor and protect both public health and the natural environment.

-All students complete a common first year curriculum during which they receive a strong foundation of hydrology, hydraulics, water quality, water and wastewater treatment, along with water-focused biology and chemistry.
+The program includes courses in hydrology, hydraulics, water quality, water/wastewater treatment, operations and maintenance along with water-focused biology and chemistry.
 During the second year students can choose between two options: Environmental Monitoring (EM) and Water and Wastewater Technology (WWT).

-- The EM option focuses on natural waters with training provided in surface and groundwater hydrology, limnology, statistics and freshwater biology.
+- The EM option has option specific courses in groundwater hydrology, limnology, and freshwater biology.

-- The WWT option focuses on domestic water treatment, municipal and industrial wastewater treatment, hydraulics, and industrial computer control.
+- The WWT option has option specific courses in municipal and industrial wastewater treatment, distribution and collection systems, and industrial computer controls.

 Graduates are also eligible to write certification exams administered by the Environmental Operators Certificate Program (EOCP) of B.C.
 Based on the practical hands on experience obtained in the WET Program, graduates are awarded six months credit towards the required work experience necessary to be eligible to write one of the EOCP Level l Examinations.